Oh My Friend: Reception

-Oh My Friend received mixed reviews from critics and was well received by the audience.
 Radhika Rajamani from Rediff.com called it as a "feel-good entertainer with its youthful theme" and complimented that "the film works because of the performances of Siddharth and Shruti.
 They complement each other perfectly and both turn in good performances."
 Jeevi of Idlebrain.com summarized "Oh My Friend is a kind of film which you either connect or disconnet.
 It will be liked by the viewers who gets connected.
 The publicity and package of the film is very good and it has generated excellent openings.
 We have to wait and see how youth and family crowds like the movie."
 Y. Sunita Chowdary of The Hindu stated "the film has a good visual appeal and is embellished with fine performances."

 NDTV wrote "Oh!
 My Friend can best be described a simple story of love and friendship.
 And while the director succeeds in portraying this in an effective manner, what is missing is a creative approach to the subject."
 Critic based at The New Indian Express called the film "watchable" but criticized the narration and the screenplay being "too stale and predictable"; the reviewer compared the film to Chiranjeevi's Iddaru Mitrulu (1999) and Venkatesh's Vasantam (2003).
 Another critic from Bangalore Mirror also opined on the screenplay being predictable, but complimented Siddharth and Shruti's performances, the latter being a "surprise package [...] who adds zing to her character"; the critic compared the chemistry of the two lead actors to that of Shahid Kapoor and Kareena Kapoor's chemistry and banter in Jab We Met (2007).

 In contrast, The Times of India wrote "everything from the cinematography to the dialogues are just routine.
 The director hasn’t come up with a single innovative element in this hackneyed story."
 B. V. S. Prakash of Deccan Chronicle summarized "the whole theme is brought down by a dreary screenplay and too many repetitive scenes.
 However, the bold resolution of the two turns out to be the USP of the romantic entertainer".
 Sify wrote "One plus point of the film is that it is completely free from vulgarity, but at the same time the documentary type of treatment to the sentimental aspects of love and friendship led to boredom, testing the patience of the audiences.
 The movie might catch up with the youth addicted to the multiplexes, and it is very difficult for the general crowds to bear with."